effektif/user-docs/docs/include_processes/bpmn-import.rst

 BPMN import
 -----------

-You can import a Signavio Workflow process model from a BPMN 2.0 XML file.
+You can import a Workflow Accelerator process model from a BPMN 2.0 XML file.
 You can use this to import a model that you created in another tool, or to load a file that you saved using the :ref:`BPMN export <bpmn-export>` option.